GAidaraliev/DevOps-project/README.md

 # 5. Container orchestration using Docker Compose

 The web-app can be started using [docker-compose.yml](https://github.com/GAidaraliev/DevOps-project/blob/main/docker-compose.yml) file
-* Navigate to the `../DEVOPS-PROJECT` directory and run the command `docker-compose up`
+* Navigate to the `../DEVOPS-PROJECT` directory and run the command
 ````
 docker-compose up
 ````